ambiguousphoton/ambiguousphoton/README.md

 - 👋 Hi, I’m a student
 - 👀 I’m interested in gamedevelopment
 - 🌱 I’m currently learning machinelearning
-- 💞️ I’m looking to collaborate in development of softwares
+- 💞️ I’m looking to collaborate in development of softwares or ml models
 - 📫 How to reach me vyoamji@gmail.com

 <!---